facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 - Recover the documentation debt for old projects, when needed for refactoring and decision making.
 - Create documentation for new projects.
 These documentation can either be strictly technical or it can also deal with business aspects.
 - Create ready-to-use standard indexes and templates for colleagues (e.g. an index for software project documentation, a template for the documentation of microservices).
-- Cover the lack of documentation of third-party applications used within the company.
-We are available to document custom integrations developed internally, but we do not write full user-manuals of external applications.
 - Provide consulting to colleagues who ask us for advice by giving them suggestions and links to tools that may be useful.
 - Review the articles on this blog from a formal and linguistic standpoint.
 - Keep up to date through courses and conferences and research tools and methods to improve our work.